rust-lang/rfcs/text/0000-gen-fn.md

 In contrast to `Generator`, `gen` blocks that produce `Iterator`s cannot hold references across `yield` points.
 See [`from_generator`][] which has an `Unpin` bound on the generator it takes to produce an `Iterator`.

+The `gen` keyword causes some fallout in the community, mostly around the `rand` crate, which has `gen` methods on its traits.

 [`from_generator`]: https://doc.rust-lang.org/std/iter/fn.from_generator.html